pkmn/engine/docs/DESIGN.md

 - serialization either consists of simply treating structures as an array of bytes or, in the case of the log [protocol](PROTOCOL.md), writing bytes in the fastest way possible.
-As a result, the engine's **protocol and API changes depending on the system**, as all integers will be written using **native-endianess** as that is guaranteed to be the fastest to read and write on any particular system.
+As a result, the engine's **protocol and API changes depending on the system**, as all integers will be written using **native-endianness** as that is guaranteed to be the fastest to read and write on any particular system.
 - **no strings** are used in the engine - strings are to be dealt with by higher levels (e.g. in driver code) and as a result the engine just has to deal with small and efficient primitive data